AIRCentre/julia-web-app-example/README.md

 ### 3. The Julia application

-We will start by adding the Julia application to our project, installing its dependencies and running it to see if everything works.
+We will start by adding the Julia application to our project, installing it's dependencies, and running it to see if everything works.

-Let's do it by following these steps:
+Let's follow these steps:

 1. **Creating the `app.jl` file:**<br>